 Faten El Dana, OAM, is a long-serving broadcaster and Program Manager at Muslim Community Radio, 2MFM, in Sydney’s western suburbs.
 A woman of many firsts and the recipient of many community leadership awards, Faten was part of the founding generation of 2MFM in 1995.
-She told her story to the CBF’s Tracee Hutchison.
+Here’s her story.

 How did you start in community radio?

 My background in women’s health and midwifery at Westmead Hospital led to an approach by the President of the Islamic Charity Project Association (ICPA) which is the organisation that funded and supported the establishment of the 2MFM Muslim Community Radio.
 He asked me to prepare a health program with a focus on women’s health issues.
 This idea was exciting to me, as it meant serving the most vulnerable section of my community – women, and in an area that is directly related to my specialty.